Where to go fat biking in Ontario

 Fat bikes, also known as snow bikes, are an off-road hybrid of the mountain bike design with oversized tires and a wider handlebar that allows you to ride on soft, snowy, sandy or muddy terrain.

-• give your bike a tune-up by checking components like tires, brakes, chain, gears, derailleur and seat before heading out
+- give your bike a tune-up by checking components like tires, brakes, chain, gears, derailleur and seat.

 With trail systems that invite fat biking and great outfitters, guides and rental companies to steer you in the right direction, pedal up a new winter adventure.
-Visit Ontario By Bike for more information.
+Ontario By Bike is a great resource for cycling information across the province.

 Here are a few places in Ontario to give fat biking a whirl.